platformatic/undici-cache-redis/README.md

         keyPrefix: 'cache-interceptor:',
         // ...
       },

-      // Optional, the maximum amount of entries to store.
-If the number of
-      //  responses stored in Redis is above or equal to this number, no more
-      //  responses will be cached.
-      maxEntries: Infinity,

       // Optional, the max body size in bytes of a response to store.
 If a
       //  response's body size exceeds this, the response will not be cached.